donnywdavis/hackingwithswift/README.md

 controller title.
 Select the correct flag that corresponds to the country listed.
 An alert controller is displayed to specify the results and a label displays the score at the bottom of the view.

+## Project 3
+Copy of Project 1 to add an action button to show the share sheet for sharing the photo in the detail view.